CNAG-Biomedical-Informatics/convert-pheno/docs/use-as-an-api.md

-In some cases, it's simply more elegant to send and receive the data from an API (as a [microservice](https://en.wikipedia.org/wiki/Microservices)).
-For this reason, we have created a very light API that will allow you to send `POST` requests and receive `JSON` responses.
+In certain situations, using an API for sending and receiving data (as a microservice) may be more efficient.
+To accommodate this, we have created a lightweight API that enables sending `POST` requests and receiving `JSON` responses.

 ## Usage